-(j) The caregiver is motivated to work on other changes and adjustments in his
+(j) The caregiver is motivated to work on other changes and adjustments in his or her life.

 (k) There is evidence of secondary gains such as changes in life circumstances, changes in child behavior, changes in relationships, and so on.